 Do you know your standard network throughput volume and most types of traffic used in your network?
 If you have no information about the above questions then you should require baseline your network.
 The network baseline is one of the most useful tools for monitoring and troubleshooting network performance.

-For the effective network baseline performance record is required over a time.
+For the effective network baseline performance record is required over time.
 Measuring performance at varying times and loads will help in creating a better image of overall network performance

 How to baseline a network

 To baseline a network, you need to monitor the network traffic for a long time, because a wider time presents a more realistic picture of a traffic pattern.
-We can use network baseline as listed below:
+We can use the network baseline as listed below: